boveus/hyrax-wiki/Hyrax-Development-Guide.md

 # Grab an issue

-If you're interested in picking up an issue in Sufia, feel free to look over the issues marked "ready" in GitHub (or browse the "Ready" column in [Sufia's waffle board](https://waffle.io/projecthydra/sufia)).
+If you're interested in picking up an issue in Hyrax, feel free to look over the issues marked "ready" in GitHub (or browse the "Ready" column in [Hyrax's waffle board](https://waffle.io/projecthydra/hyrax)).
 When you find an issue you'd like to work on, please do assign yourself the issue in GitHub.
 This is an important step that signals to other developers that you're working on the issue and that they shouldn't pick it up too.

 # Setup development environment

-Since Sufia is a Rails engine, in order to develop/test new Sufia UI features you'll want to test/demo Rails application (based on Sufia).
-Luckily, Sufia comes with its own test application which can be used for this purpose.
+Since Hyrax is a Rails engine, in order to develop/test new Hyrax UI features you'll want to test/demo Rails application (based on Hyrax).
+Luckily, Hyrax comes with its own test application which can be used for this purpose.
 This section walks you through the basics of setting up that test application for development (and testing).

 ## Development prerequisites

-First off, you need to have Sufia installed (obviously):
+First off, you need to have Hyrax installed (obviously):
-* Make sure all of Sufia's [basic prerequisites](https://github.com/projecthydra/sufia#prerequisites) are running.
+* Make sure all of Hyrax's [basic prerequisites](https://github.com/projecthydra/hyrax#prerequisites) are running.
 * Additional prerequisite for tests: [PhantomJS](http://phantomjs.org/).
-* Git clone the Sufia repo, use latest stable Ruby (2.3.1), run `bundle install`.
+* Git clone the Hyrax repo, use latest stable Ruby (2.3.1), run `bundle install`.

 ## Generate test app

-The test application (`<sufia directory>/.internal_test_app`) can be used both for UI development, as well as for [running the test suite](#run-the-test-suite).
+The test application (`<hyrax directory>/.internal_test_app`) can be used both for UI development, as well as for [running the test suite](#run-the-test-suite).

 *NOTE: Run this only once.*
 ```
-cd <sufia directory>
+cd <hyrax directory>
 rake engine_cart:generate
 ```

-This generates the test Sufia application in the `<sufia directory>/.internal_test_app` directory.
+This generates the test Hyrax application in the `<hyrax directory>/.internal_test_app` directory.
 You should not have to regenerate the test app unless you pull in code changes from the `master` branch, or start working on a new feature or bug.

 ## Work with test app in the browser

-In order to do UI development, you'll want to load the Sufia test app (`<sufia directory>/.internal_test_app`) in your browser.
+In order to do UI development, you'll want to load the Hyrax test app (`<hyrax directory>/.internal_test_app`) in your browser.

 This section assumes that you have generated the test app via `rake engine_cart:generate`.